phetsims/phet-info/doc/phet-software-design-patterns.md

 TODO: document how to document accordingly
 TODO: explain propagation to supertype (filtering),

+Try to keep related options groups together, both for instantiation and `_.extends` statements.
+For examples, if you have several options related to a11y, keep them together, don't interleave them with other options.

 ### Nesting

 If using composition for your type, and you want to pass options into a composed component of the type, you can nest